lowRISC/lowrisc-site/content/docs/untether-v0.2/xilinx.md

 The FTDI USB-UART bridge chip used on NEXYS4-DDR is supported in Ubuntu 14.04 and does not require extra driver installation.

 The USB-UART bridge is normally shown in Ubuntu as /dev/ttyUSB0 ~ /dev/ttyUSB3.
-[Screen](https://wiki.archlinux.org/index.php/Working_with_the_serial_console#Screen) or [CuteCom](http://cutecom.sourceforge.net/) can be used to connect to this console.
+[Microcom](http://manpages.ubuntu.com/manpages/lucid/man1/microcom.1.html), [CuteCom](http://cutecom.sourceforge.net/) or [Screen](https://wiki.archlinux.org/index.php/Working_with_the_serial_console#Screen) can be used to connect to this console.

+    microcom -p /dev/ttyUSB0 -s 115200

 By default, users are not allowed to connect to /dev/ttyUSB0 due to the lack of permission.
 The easiest way of resolving this issue is to add yourself to the dialout group.